cthompto/byhand-website/README.md

 # byhand.website

-A compilation of my public teaching examples, thoughts, and resources related to hand coded websites.
+An open guide to hand coding websites in HTML, CSS, and JavaScript.
+The site features guides, code examples, external resources and more.
 View live at:

 https://byhand.website